 Educational allowances, benefit counseling, advocacy, discharge upgrading assistance, tutorial assistance, and social service referrals are available to veterans attending Cal State East Bay under the Veterans' Administration or Cal-Vet programs, and to dependents of service-connected disabled and deceased veterans.

 A permanent GI bill providing college educational allowances and other benefits for veterans is now in effect.
-For information on eligibility and procedures, contact Planning, Enrollment Management, and Student Affairs, or the Veterans' Administration at (800) 827-1000.
+For information on eligibility and procedures, students may contact the Veteran Office at (510) 885-3669, or in person in the Student Enrollment Information Center, or the Veterans' Administration at (800) 827-1000.

-Each quarter veterans and eligible dependents should come to Planning, Enrollment Management, and Student Affairs before the first day of classes and submit their forms requesting certification of enrollment for V.A. benefits.
-You are also responsible for reporting any changes in enrollment to Planning, Enrollment Management, and Student Affairs and to the V.A. as they occur.
+Each quarter veterans and eligible dependents should contact the Veteran Office before the first day of classes and submit their forms requesting certification of enrollment for V.A. benefits.
+Students are also responsible for reporting any changes in enrollment to the Veteran Office and to the V.A. as they occur.
 See "What Determines a Student's Classification at Cal State East Bay?" in the Registration chapter for additional information.